vantage-sh/docs.vantage.sh/docs/getting_started.md

 ## Connecting Databricks

 Vantage integrates with your Databricks account through the use of [Billable Usage Logs](https://docs.databricks.com/administration-guide/account-settings/billable-usage-delivery.html).
 Vantage provides an S3 bucket for Databricks to deliver usage logs to on a periodic basis.
-Get started with Snowflake costs [here](/connecting_databricks).
+Get started with Databricks costs [here](/connecting_databricks).

 ## Connecting Fastly